SAS-Innovate-2025/Build-SAS-Studio-Flows/README.md

 # Build SAS Studio Flows

 SAS®  Studio Flows provide a visual, drag-and-drop interface within SAS®  Studio that allows users to build, manage, and execute complex analytics workflows without writing code.
-In this hands-on workshop you'll learn to build a flow using steps to access, prepare, and analyze your data. .
+In this hands-on workshop you'll learn to build a flow using steps to access, prepare, and analyze your data.

+Presented by: Mary Kathryn Queen, SAS EDU Content Development Group

 ## Important Information